Tap here to get 5 Secrets to Stress Free Dinners

 Chicken Fried Steak and Country Gravy is a classic comfort food you will adore.
 With my detailed instructions, this will be a hit every time.

-A delicious chicken fried steak with a side of mashed potatoes, all smothered in gravy, is the ultimate feel-good food.
-If you aren’t familiar, a chicken fried steak is a steak that is fried like you would fry chicken.
+A delicious chicken-fried steak with a side of mashed potatoes, all smothered in gravy, is the ultimate feel-good food.
+If you aren’t familiar, a chicken-fried steak is a steak that is fried like frying chicken.
 It is crispy on the outside and tender and delicious on the inside.

 While this recipe has a lot of steps and key things you want to pay attention to (like patting the steaks dry, letting them rest after breading, and brining the oil to the right temperature), this is not a difficult recipe to make.
 Even a beginning cook can impress with this delicious dish.